 When my mother in-law died, my mother sent my father in-law a sympathy card with this note inside.
 I should have suspected this would happen.
-My parents were very impressed with my in-laws’ “big happy family” facade.
+My parents were very impressed with my in-laws’ “big happy family” facade, and wanted to be in their good graces.
 Naturally my mother would think this was a good time to gain my father in-law’s favor, when he was in a weakened state emotionally.

 Here are some typical things narcissists say and what they really mean…